pippinbarr/itisasifyouweredoingwork/press/README.md

 * Beschizza, Rob. [_It Is As If You Were Doing Work is a browser game celebrating Windows 3-era cubicle drudgery_](http://boingboing.net/2017/07/04/it-is-as-if-you-were-doing-wor.html).
 4 July 2017.
 Boing Boing.
 * [_Канадец создал симулятор офисного работника. Сыграйте в него на работе_](https://meduza.io/shapito/2017/07/04/kanadets-sozdal-simulyator-ofisnogo-rabotnika-sygrayte-v-nego-na-rabote).
 4 July 2017.
 Meduza.
 * Porreca, Ray. [_This browser game simulates workplace tedium and soul-crushing, endless memos_](https://www.destructoid.com/this-browser-game-simulates-workplace-tedium-and-soul-crushing-endless-memos-446844.phtml).
 4 July 2017.
 Destructoid.
+* Hulfish, Garrett.
+[PREFER WORK TO LIFE?
+TRY THE ‘IT IS AS IF YOU WERE DOING WORK’ GAME](https://www.digitaltrends.com/gaming/doing-work-browser-game/).
+Digital Trends.
+5 July 2017.
+* Vincent, Brittany. [‘It Is As If You Were Doing Work’ browser game perfectly encapsulates the life of an office worker](https://mic.com/articles/181513/it-is-as-if-you-were-doing-work-browser-game-perfectly-encapsulates-the-life-of-an-office-worker#.IhuGvyNsT).
+Mic.
+5 July 2017.
+* Cole, Samantha.
+[This Game Simulates the Thrill of Working On a Computer](https://motherboard.vice.com/en_us/article/3knd8b/this-game-simulates-the-thrill-of-working-on-a-computer).
+Motherboard.
+5 July 2017.
+* Bergert, Denise.
+[Langweiliger Bürojob als Browserspiel - "It is as if you were doing work"](https://www.pcwelt.de/a/langweiliger-buerojob-als-browserspiel-it-is-as-if-you-were-doing-work,3447298).
+5 July 2017.
+PC Welt.
+* Linken, Andre.
+[It is as if you were doing work - Browserspiel simuliert langweiligen Bürojob](http://www.gamestar.de/artikel/it-is-as-if-you-were-doing-work-browserspiel-simuliert-langweiligen-buerojob,3316648.html).
+5 July 2017.
+GameStar.
+* Bonke, Michael.
+[It is as if you were doing work: Die langweiligste Simulation aller Zeiten?](http://www.pcgames.de/Panorama-Thema-233992/News/It-is-as-if-you-were-doing-work-Die-langweiligste-Simulation-aller-Zeiten-1232379/).
+5 July 2017.
+PC Games (DE).
+* Priestman, Chris.
+[It is as if you were doing work](http://warpdoor.com/2017/07/05/it-is-as-if-you-were-doing-work-pippin-barr/).
+Warp Door.
+5 July 2017.

 ## Additional Links